The Plantagenet Kings

 King Edward II: His Life, His Reign, and Its Aftermath, 1284-1330 by Roy Martin Haines.
 A biography that examines Edward II's character and reign in the context of his times.

 Edward II, 1307-1327 by Mary Saaler.
-A clearly-written account of Edward's life and reign.
-Sadler covers all the main issues, including Piers Gaveston, the Templars, military and political conflicts, and the death of the king.
+This short account of Edward's life and reign covers Piers Gaveston, the Templars, military and political conflicts, and the death of the king.

 Queen Isabella: Treachery, Adultery, and Murder in Medieval England by Alison Weir.
 Biography of Isabella of France, wife of 14th century English king Edward II.